 - The Buddha statue on top of the hill (250 LKR pp)

-- A day trip to do all of the above (blog post coming soon ????)
+- A day trip to do all of the above (1 day in Kandy with a personal driver)

 - Kandy municipal central market (Google maps)